-- 11.1 The following officials will be nominated by the FIA: - a) Two stewards of the meeting one of whom will be the chairman. - b) The race director. - 11.2 The following officials will be nominated by the ASN: - a) One steward - b) The clerk of the course - 11.3 The race director, the clerk of the course, the technical delegate and the stewards must be present at the Event from 10.00 on the date of initial scrutineering. - 11.4 The race director must be in radio contact with the clerk of the course and the chairman of the stewards at all times when cars are permitted to run on the track.
+- 11.1 The following officials will be nominated by the FIA: - a) Two stewards of the meeting one of whom will be the chairman. - b) The race director. - 11.2 The following officials will be nominated by the ASN: - a) One steward. - b) The clerk of the course. - 11.3 The race director, the clerk of the course, the technical delegate and the stewards must be present at the Event from 10.00 on the date of initial scrutineering circuit at the latest from the beginning of the Event as defined by the Code, and the FIA stewards before the end of initial scrutineering. - 11.4 The race director must be in radio contact with the clerk of the course and the chairman of the stewards at all times when cars are permitted to run on the track.
 Additionally, the clerk of the course must be in race control and in radio contact with all marshals' posts during these times. - 11.5 The clerk of the course shall work in permanent consultation with the race director.
-The race director shall have overriding authority in the following matters and the clerk of the course may give orders in respect of them only with his express agreement: - a) The control of practice and the race, adherence to the timetable and, if he deems it necessary, the making of any proposal to the stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations. - c) The stopping of practice or suspension of the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - d) The starting procedure. - e) The use of the safety car.
+The race director shall have overriding authority in the following matters and the clerk of the course may give orders in respect of them only with his express agreement: - a) The control of practice and the race, adherence to the timetable and, if he deems it necessary, the making of any proposal to the stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations.

+- The stopping of practice or suspension of the race in accordance with the Sporting c) Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out.

+- d) The starting procedure.

+- The use of the safety car. e)